The bottom line is this:

 - Poor infrastructure.
 Free VPNs will often have a harder time supporting the sort of infrastructure, advanced features, and support staff that paid premium VPNs support.
 You get what you paid for!

 - Get NordVPN.
-If your heart is set on NordVPN’s premium service, let’s make a deal: you can try it risk-free for 30 days with our money-back guarantee.
+If your heart is set on NordVPN’s premium service, let’s make a deal: you can try a VPN risk-free for 30 days.
 Give us a month to win you over to the light side!